 This page is also available in: Nederlands (Dutch)

-If you would ask people in a virtual team what they miss most compared to being in the same office with their co-workers, they will most likely tell you: ‘the face-to-face contact.’
+When I ask people in a remote team what they miss most compared to being in the same office with their co-workers, they always tell me: ‘the face-to-face contact.’

-Within a remote team, co-workers have to work together from a distance.
-They miss sitting next to their colleagues and ask them a casual business question.
+Remote team members have to work together from a distance.
+They miss sitting next to their colleagues and asking them a casual business question.
 Or running into each other at the water cooler and having a non-work related chat.

 “Most teams still mainly use email and phone as means of communication”